Closed Systems of Invertible Maps: Function Terminology

-Thus all of the operations of a read once multiclone map bijections to bijections, so we are done. $\Box$
+Thus all of the operations of a \toffalg{} map bijections to bijections, so we are done. $\Box$

-We know that there is a finite signature for read once multiclones, so we can apply the standard tools and techniques of universal algebra, such as the following.
+We know that there is a finite signature for \toffalgs, so we can apply the standard tools and techniques of universal algebra, such as the following.

 \begin{cor} Let $A$ be a set.
-Then the set of read once multiclones on $A$, ordered by inclusion, is an algebraic lattice.
-The set of reversible clones on $A$, ordered by inclusion, is an algebraic lattice. \end{cor} Proof: The set of read once multiclones on $A$ is the set of subuniverses of the algebra $(M(A); i_1,\oplus,\tau,\zeta,\bullet)$.
+Then the set of \toffalgs{} on $A$, ordered by inclusion, is an algebraic lattice.
+The set of reversible \toffalgs{} on $A$, ordered by inclusion, is an algebraic lattice. \end{cor} Proof: The set of \toffalgs{} on $A$ is the set of subuniverses of the algebra $(M(A); i_1,\oplus,\tau,\zeta,\bullet)$.
 These operations are all finitary, so by \cite{BS}[Cor 3.3] we have our result.